We’ve compiled a list of questions that customers often ask.

 Thanks to California law that authorizes cities and counties to form community choice aggregation (or CCA) programs, cities and counties throughout California are moving forward with similar programs.
-As of January 2020, 19 CCAs are operating in California.
-That number is expected to increase in 2020, with CCAs serving a combined population of about 18 million customers.
+There are currently 24 CCAs operating in California, serving over 11 million customers in more than 200 towns and cities.
 Click here to see a map of California’s CCAs provided by the Clean Power Exchange

 What community reinvestment is VCE involved in?